During this Danube Delta Photo Tour 2020, we’ll explore this biosphere reserve with cameras in-hand. This is a scouting trip with a special low price.

-Group size: limited to six (6) travelers. ~ THREE (3) spots left
+Group size: limited to six (6) travelers. ~ SOLD OUT ~ Email me to be put on the wait list.

 The Danube Delta is one of the world’s most diverse reserves and hosts plenty of lens-fodder!